-As reported in North Arrow news release dated July 24, 2017, a 234 wet tonne mini-bulk sample was collected from a single sample pit at the Q1-4 kimberlite.
-A total of 250 megabags of kimberlite were collected using a mini-excavator with kimberlite exposed beneath 0.5 m to 1.0 m of glacial till.
-Initial evaluation of the exposed kimberlite identified a north trending internal contact between distinct kimberlite phases and the sample was therefore divided into three subsamples: Blue Kimberlite (60 bags), Green Kimberlite (31 bags) and Mixed Blue-Green Kimberlite (159 bags).
-The "Green Kimberlite" (tentatively interpreted as part of the A61 phase) made up approximately 30% of the pit area and is described as a dark green, massive, very xenolith poor, very olivine rich, phlogopite coherent kimberlite with fine to very coarse macrocrysts (pre-dominantly olivine) and a good mantle sample.
-The Blue Kimberlite (tentatively interpreted as part of the A88 phase) is a blue-green, massive, poorly sorted, xenolith poor, olivine rich volcaniclastc kimberlite with fine to very coarse olivine and a moderate mantle sample.
-Petrographic and indicator mineral and microdiamond analyses are all underway and will help confirm the interpretation of each unit.
+A 250 mega-bag (~210 tonne) mini-bulk sample was collected during July 2017 from a single sample pit at the Q1-4 kimberlite.
+The sample was collected using a mini-excavator with kimberlite exposed beneath 0.5 m to 1.0 m of glacial till in a location 400m southwest of a 1,350 tonne sample of the A28 phase collected in 2014.
+Initial evaluation of the exposed kimberlite identified a north trending internal contact between distinct kimberlite phases.
+The sample was therefore divided into three subsamples: Blue Kimberlite (60 bags), Green Kimberlite (31 bags) and Mixed Blue-Green Kimberlite (159 bags).
+The "Green Kimberlite" (subsequently interpreted as a previously unrecognized, volumetrically minor unit in Q1-4) made up approximately 30% of the pit area and is described as a dark green, massive, very xenolith poor, very olivine rich, phlogopite coherent kimberlite with fine to very coarse macrocrysts (pre-dominantly olivine) and a good mantle sample.
+The Blue Kimberlite (subsequently interpreted as part of the A88 phase of the current Q1-4 geological model) is a blue-green, massive, poorly sorted, xenolith poor, olivine rich volcaniclastc kimberlite with fine to very coarse olivine and a moderate mantle sample.
+Petrographic and indicator mineral and microdiamond analyses are all underway and will help confirm the interpretation and characterization of each unit.

-The 250 mini-bulk sample bags, as well as two seacans of drill core samples, were shipped to the Microlithics laboratory in Thunder Bay Ontario for macrodiamond, microdiamond and indicator mineral analyses.
-Processing of the Mini-bulk sample is expected to be complete by December 31, 2017, with final diamond recoveries reported in February 2018.
+The 250 mega bags, as well as two seacans of drill core samples, were shipped to the Microlithics laboratory in Thunder Bay Ontario for macrodiamond, microdiamond and indicator mineral analyses.